gabinorsworthy/Python-Data-Sci/README.md

 pip install jupyter
 ```

+# Python Pandas, MatPlotLib, and Seaborn
+The final 3 exercises focus on understanding pandas, matplotlib, and seaborn Python libraries as they apply to data visualization and statistical analysis.
 * 06: Intro to Pandas
 * 07: Understanding and Interpolating Data with Pandas
 * 08: Visualizing Data with Pandas, MatPlotLib, and Seaborn

+To run the exercises above, I highly recommend using Python's Interactive Window to run the Jupyter cells.
+The dataframes and data displays much cleaner using the interactive window.
+If using the command line to run
+these exercises, the plots will show up, but the dataframes and other results are not set up to print in the command line.

+# Exercise Examples
+Below are some example graphs created in the final exercise.

+****